 WordPress is the most popular tool (CMS – Content Management System) used to build websites.
 In fact about 40% of websites currently available are using WordPress to build, manage and publish content.
 It’s free to use, not too complicated and all you need to add is web hosting and the cost of designing the site, which will be free if you adopt a DIY approach.

 However.
-WordPress is not so good from a Search Engine Optimisation front and if you want traffic to your website you need to be as high in the Search Engine Results Pages (SERPS*) as possible, preferably on Page 1 and ideally in the top 5 which is why I’m putting on my SEO for WordPress webinar on May 27th.
+WordPress is not so good from a Search Engine Optimisation front and if you want people to be able to easily find your website you need to be as high in the Search Engine Results Pages (SERPS*) as possible, preferably on Page 1 and ideally in the top 5 which is why I’m putting on my SEO for WordPress webinar on October 7th.

 Why does your WordPress website need Search Engine Optimisation?

 - Only 50% of Search Engine users EVER make it on to Page 2 of the results